Connect with others who understand.

 • Weight loss

 Many studies have found similarities between psoriasis and IBD, such as shared common genes and the same signs of inflammation.
-In fact, one study found that over time, people with psoriasis were 153 percent more likely to develop CD and 71 percent more likely to develop UC when compared to healthy individuals.
+In fact, one study found that over time, people with psoriasis were 153 percent more likely to develop Crohn’s and 71 percent more likely to develop ulcerative colitis when compared to individuals without psoriasis.

 Systemic sclerosis is a rare autoimmune disease that is similar to rheumatoid arthritis.
 It can cause swelling of the fingers and joints because the body produces too much collagen (a substance found in muscles, tendons, and joints).
 Systemic sclerosis can also cause damage to the lungs, kidneys, heart, and gastrointestinal tract due to increased inflammation.

-Research shows that people with psoriasis are more than twice as likely to have systemic sclerosis when compared to healthy individuals.
+A 2019 study published in the Journal of Clinical Medicine found that people with psoriasis are more than twice as likely to have systemic sclerosis when compared to individuals not living with psoriasis.

-Another study found that those with psoriasis and NAFLD had more severe skin disease and had been living with psoriasis for longer.
+Researchers have found that people with psoriasis and NAFLD have more severe skin disease and have lived with psoriasis for longer, according to the Indian Journal of Dermatology, Venereology and Leprology.
 This group was also more likely to have other complications, such as diabetes, hypertension, and chronic obstructive pulmonary disease (COPD).

 People with psoriasis are also at an increased risk for developing certain types of cancer, due to the systemic inflammation from the skin condition.
-In addition, certain treatments for psoriasis that affect the immune system have also been found to increase the risk of developing cancer — specifically lymphoma.
+In addition, certain treatments for psoriasis that affect the immune system have also been found to increase the risk of developing cancer — specifically lymphoma (blood cancer).

-Research shows that people with psoriasis are 18 percent more likely to develop cancer compared to healthy individuals; this risk is increased to 22 percent for people with severe psoriasis.
+Research shows that people with psoriasis are 18 percent more likely to develop cancer compared to healthy individuals.
+This risk is 22 percent for people with severe psoriasis.

 Types of cancer more common in those with psoriasis include: